HMS Cormorant (1781): HMS Rattlesnake

 Captain John Melcombe assumed command in September, sailed to England on 29 October, and arrived in late November.
 Melcombe arrived at the Admiralty on the Sunday evening before 27 November, bearing the news that General Cornwallis had surrendered at Yorktown.
 (All the reports of Melcombe's arrival refer to him as Captain of His Majesty's sloop Rattlesnake.)

 The Navy registered Rattlesnake on 30 November, as HMS Cormorant, there being a Rattlesnake already in service, and Cormorant just having been lost.

 HMS Cormorant

 Cormorant underwent fitting at Plymouth between November 1781 and February 1782.
 On 19 July 1782 Cormorant recaptured Marine.
-On 2 July Marine, Rendel, master, had put Torbay, having been chased near Plymouth by a French privateer while Marine was sailing from Darmouth to Ireland.
+On 2 July Marine, Rendel, master, had put Torbay, having been chased near Plymouth by a French privateer while Marine was sailing from Dartmouth to Ireland.

 On 30 July Cormorant captured the 10-gun naval cutter Téméraire 8–9 league west south west of Cape Clear.
 She was armed with ten 6-pounder guns and had a crew of 50 men under the command of lieutenant de fregate LeFer.
 She was nine days out of Brest and taking dispatches to the combined fleets.
 Before he struck Le Fer threw overboard the dispatches, her logbook and papers, and eight guns.
 She then arrived at Cork.

 In August 1783 the Navy renamed Cormorant Rattlesnake, and Commander John Melcombe recommissioned her.